 Colin Rogers is a professor of policing and law enforcement at Charles Sturt University.
 He is also Professor of Policing and Security at the University of South Wales in the UK.
 His research interests include the future of policing, community involvement in policing, and education, governance and accountability.

 Brian Daly served in the NSW Police Force for 30 years.
-He has taught in policing qualifications from the police recruit program through to master’s qualifications, and is currently the course coordinator for policing and security at Charles Sturt University’s Australian Graduate School of Policing and Security.
+He has taught in policing qualifications from the police recruit program through to master’s qualifications.
+Brian is the course coordinator for policing and security at Charles Sturt’s Australian Graduate School of Policing and Security.

 Kim Bailey is a lecturer in law at Charles Sturt University, focusing on criminology.
 She has extensive professional experience, particularly in litigation and common law.
 Kim has taught Criminology and Social Perspectives on Criminological Issues at Charles Sturt since 2014.